 Like corn syrup, I know food coloring is an ingredient many try to avoid these days.
-I personally have yet to find any natural food colors that give those bright colors I’m looking for, and don’t negatively impact flavor or texture so I still use artificial coloring.
+I personally have yet to find any natural food colors that give those bright colors I’m looking for, and don’t negatively impact flavor or texture.
+So alas, I do still use artificial coloring.
 (This set is my current favorite.)

 That said, you are more than welcome to use natural food coloring, just know your colors will be a little bit more on the earthy side and overall duller than those you see pictured in this post.